JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **What's changed?**

-The JetBrains team has revamped the approach to forward declarations in Kotlin to make their behavior more predictable and prepare this functionality for the Kotlin 2.0.0 release.
-From now on:
+The JetBrains team has revamped the approach to forward declarations in Kotlin to make their behavior more predictable:

 * You can only import forward declarations using the `cnames` or ` objcnames` packages.
 * You need to explicitly make a cast to and from the corresponding C and Objective-C forward declaration.